 Images are very important on Instagram to help your content to be noticed.
 My answer to this question is always to use the free online graphic design tool for non-designers, canva.com.
 You can upload your logo and easily create custom images that are perfectly sized for each social platform, including Instagram.
 I love taking headshots of people repurposing them with a quote in bold typeface.
 The site has tons of preexisting templates do you don’t have to create images from scratch.

-Q: Can I hide a post from a particular person?
+Q: Can I hide a post from a certain follower/organization on Instagram?

-Q: Should I have a private or public profile?
+Q: Should I have a private or public Instagram profile?

-My take on this is that for individuals, your profile should be private if you’re using Instagram for personal use since there is no audience selector to limit who can see your posts as there is with Facebook.
+My take on this is that for individuals, your profile should be private if you’re using Instagram for personal use since there is no audience selector to limit who can see your posts as there is with Facebook (again, you can only limit the views on your Instagram stories to certain followers).
 Limit your followers to only your friends, family and a select number of others who you truly want to allow to peek into your personal life (remember anything can be screenshotted leaving a permanent record even after you delete something).